artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 Originally the engineering team used IRC, but in 2015 we switched to Slack and encouraged its use throughout the whole company.
 We're now averaging about 16,000 Slack messages a day inside Artsy.

-This started out small but as the Artsy team grew, so did the number of locations where people worked.
+Slack usage started out small, but as the Artsy team grew, so did the number of locations where people worked.
 Encouraging people to move from disparate private conversations in different messaging clients to using slack channels has really made it easier to keep people in the loop.
-It's made it possible to have the serendipitous collaboration which you could get by overhearing something important nearby physically.
+It's made it possible to have the serendipitous collaboration you get by overhearing something important nearby physically.

 ## Global Engineering

 While most Engineers live in New York, our Engineering team has now contributors in Berlin, Seattle, Minneapolis and London.
+We've not shyed away from hiring regardless of locations.

 <TODO: remote workers vs. office workers>

 To help people know each-other across the company we developed and open-sourced a [team navigator](https://github.com/artsy/team-navigator).
-We also facilitate meetings between any three people across the company with a tool called [sup](https://github.com/ilyakava/sup).
+We also facilitate weekly meetings between any three people across the company with a tool called [sup](https://github.com/ilyakava/sup).

 ## Diversity